 Reporting to the Division Operations Officer, the Grants and Finance Manager is a member of the central administrative team in the Division of the Humanities and Social Sciences (HSS).
-The Grants and Finance Manager performs complex administrative functions, including, but not limited to, managing the administrative aspects of sponsored research in HSS, supporting HSS research center business activities, analyzing financial data and generating reports, serving as a divisional expert on cost-allowability and related compliance matters, and advising HSS scholars and staff with respect to sponsored research and other financial matters.
-The Grants and Finance Manager also oversees the division's Grants and Data Analyst and facilitates data-related and other divisional special projects.
+The Grants and Finance Manager performs complex administrative functions, including, but not limited to, managing the administrative aspects of sponsored research in HSS, supporting HSS research center business activities, analyzing financial data and generating budgets and reports, serving as a divisional expert on cost-allowability and related compliance matters, and advising HSS scholars and staff with respect to sponsored research and other financial matters.
 The position requires knowledge of sponsored research administration and excellent financial and organizational skills.

-Other - Coordinate data-related and other special projects required by law and Institute policy and as assigned (including, but not limited to, space surveys, effort reporting, and audits).
-Gather data and conduct analyses to support strategic and long-range planning, including maintaining division statistics on grants and other activities - Coordinate with and oversee the work of the Grants and Data Analyst in supporting the above duties and, in coordination with the HSS Staff and Facilities Manager, train HSS administrative staff with respect to their financial activities (including for the HSS research centers) - Other duties as assigned
+- Coordinate data-related and other special projects required by law and Institute policy and as assigned (including, but not limited to, space surveys, effort reporting, and audits).
+Gather data and conduct analyses to support strategic and long-range planning, including maintaining division statistics on grants and other activities - In coordination with the HSS Staff and Facilities Manager, train HSS administrative staff with respect to their financial activities (including for the HSS research centers) - Other duties as assigned

-Basic Qualifications - Bachelor's degree - 3 years of relevant work experience, with at least 1 year working with grants - Proficiency with Microsoft Office suite, including Excel - Discretion and good judgment with respect to financial and other confidential information - Excellent analytical, organizational, and interpersonal skills - Ability to communicate clearly and effectively both verbally and in writing - Ability to accommodate a flexible schedule - A self-starter who is able to work independently with minimal day-to-day supervision
+Basic Qualifications - Bachelor's degree - 3 years of relevant work experience, with at least 1 year working in grants management - Proficiency with Microsoft Office suite, as well as an advanced user of Excel - Discretion and good judgment with respect to financial and other confidential information - Excellent analytical, organizational, and interpersonal skills - Ability to communicate clearly and effectively both verbally and in writing - Ability to accommodate a flexible schedule - A self-starter who is able to work independently with minimal day-to-day supervision

-Preferred Qualifications - Work experience in higher education; Caltech experience is strongly preferred - 5 years of relevant work experience, with at least 3 in grants management - Knowledge of Oracle Grants Management system - Familiarity with government agency electronic research administrative systems
+Preferred Qualifications - Work experience in higher education; Caltech experience - 5 years of relevant work experience, with 3 in grants management - Knowledge of Oracle Grants Management system - Familiarity with government agency electronic research administrative systems

 We are an equal opportunity employer and all qualified applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability status, protected veteran status, or any other characteristic protected by law.